arikadoshikaru/Prodgy-Infotech/README.md

-# Prodgy-Infotech
+# Prodigy-InfoTech

 Welcome to my Prodgy Infotech Internship Repository!
-This repo includes all tasks and projects completed during my Data Science internship at Prodgy Infotech.
-It reflects my learning journey, practical work with real-world datasets, and application of core data science skills like EDA, visualization, and machine learning.
+This repository contains all the tasks and projects I have completed during my internship at Prodgy Infotech, where I joined as a Data Science Intern.
+It showcases my progress, learning curve, and hands-on application of key data science concepts such as data cleaning, exploratory data analysis (EDA), visualization, and machine learning.
+Each project reflects my commitment to mastering real-world datasets and presenting insights in a clear, professional manner.